ABI-Tutorials/DTP-Project-ParameterEstimation/source/index.rst

    :align: center
    :width: 90%

-   The "experimental" data we will use to estimate the material properties of our cardiac tissue model.
+   Sample "experimental" data that could be used to estimate the material properties of our cardiac tissue model.

 .. _fig_dtp_cp_estimationproject_segmentation: